mueslimak3r/mystery-meme/README.md

 # mystery-meme
 experimental steganography encoder/decoder

-Input data is split into two bit chunks and encoded in the least significant bits of the green and blue channels' pixel data.
-Pixels are chosen based on a pattern generated from a provided seed value
+Input data is split into two-bit chunks and encoded in the least significant bits of the green and blue channels' pixel data.
+Pixels are chosen based on a pattern generated from the provided seed value

 # usage